 For example, our TPT payment for TriNav was extended on December 29, 2022, through the Consolidated Appropriations Act of 2023 and allows for reimbursement payments in the amount of \$7,750 for each catheter through December 31, 2023.
-On June 1, 2023, we applied for a new technology APC code with CMS.
-We met with CMS on June 26, 2023 to review the application.
-In December 2023, CMS granted a New Technology HCPCS for procedures involving TriNav.
-The new code will become effective on January 1, 2024, and may be reported by hospital outpatient departments and ambulatory surgical centers, but there can be no assurance that continuing reimbursement will be available at similar reimbursement rates or at all.
-If TriNav does not receive adequate reimbursement, this would materially and adversely impact our business, results of operations, financial conditions, and prospects.
+We have applied for a Category III code from the AMA with the goal to continue reimbursement for the TriNav device at similar reimbursement rates for the period beginning January 1, 2024, but there can be no assurance that such code will be granted or that continuing reimbursement will be available at similar reimbursement rates.
+If TriNav does not receive adequate reimbursement, this would materially and adversely impact our business, results of operations, financial conditions and prospects.